Why Use Sump Sharks with your Coolant Recycling System?

 When pump is switched to discharge, a low pressure develops in the tank that forces the filtered fluid up through the discharge port.

-Vacuum pump creates a vacuum in the dispenser or clean tank.
+A vacuum pump creates a vacuum in the dispenser or clean tank.
 The vacuum pulls in new coolant or coolant from central recycler for transporting to machine tool.
 The dispenser side can also be filled through the fill hatch at the top of the tank.
-When pump is switched to discharge, a low pressure develops in the tank that forces the filtered fluid up through the discharge port.
+When the pump is switched to discharge, a low pressure develops in the tank that forces the filtered fluid up through the discharge port.

 Role in Coolant Recycling Systems

 CECOR Combination Sump Shark/Dispenser units work well with coolant recycling systems by filtering chips and sludge from coolant prior to transporting to central coolant recycler.
-Use dispenser side to transport treated coolant back to machine tool sump.
+Use the dispenser side to transport treated coolant back to machine tool sump.